Which Countries Require an Apostille?

 The country in which the document is to be used (in this case, your country of destination) is part of the Hague Convention.

-The law of the country where the document was issued considers the document as a public document.
+The law of the country where the document was issued considers the document as a public or private document.

-The law of the country where the document is to be used (in this case, your country of destination) requires an Apostille to recognize a document as a foreign public.
+The law of the country where the document is to be used (in this case, your country of destination) requires an Apostille to recognize your document.

 Hague Convention Explained

-The Hague Convention, also known as the Apostille Convention or Apostille Treaty, is an international treaty that eliminates the need to double-certify certain public documents.
-Therefore, an apostille stamp certifies a document’s validity.
+The Hague Convention, also known as the Apostille Convention or Apostille Treaty, is an international treaty that eliminates the need to quadruptle-certify public and private documents.
+Therefore, an apostille stamp meets the requirements and certifies the document’s validity.

 Countries That Require an Apostille